 "Got 6.5L Stalling?"

-Is there anything else I should check before I buy ?
+- Is there anything else I should check before I buy ?
+YES!

-Those who are technically oriented and equipped with the proper tools, or who have a hard to solve no-start issue, can follow our in-depth 6.5L No-Start Diagnostic Guide
+- Those who are technically oriented and equipped with the proper tools, or who have a hard to solve no-start issue, can follow our in-depth 6.5L No-Start Diagnostic Guide

-- In 99% of cases if you have the classic 6.5L stalling (and no optical sensor codes) the problem is the PMD and the reccomended solution is our FSD Kit!
+- In 99% of cases if you have the classic 6.5L stalling (and no optical sensor codes) the problem is the PMD and the recomended solution is our 6.5 diesel FSD heatsink kit!